Claude Distefano, MBACP(Accred), MBABCP, MA, B.Psy(Hons)

 01252 820 225 / 07462 332 327

-Through no fault of our own, very often we find ourselves caught up in patterns of thinking and behaviours that create vicious circles which may exacerbate the problem.
+Through no fault of our own, very often we find ourselves caught up in patterns of negative thinking and behaviours that create vicious circles which may exacerbate the problem.
 In turn, these also make it difficult to consider alternative perspectives or solutions.
 Should you decide to work with me, I will work collaboratively with you throughout our therapy to develop a shared understanding of your difficulties and struggles.
 We will consider what factors may be playing a part in keeping the problem going and together, we will explore and discuss ways to bring about positive change and/or a healthy adaptation to changing circumstances or life events.